 “When I spoke to Tariq, he actually remembered seeing Mr. Bourgarel play.
 He said that he was a really good athletic player who definitely had the talent to be the first guy,” said Spears.
 Those who witnessed Bourgarel knew what he was capable of being.
 And now, Gobert continues to play for his legacy.

 Missing out on professional basketball wasn’t the first time Bourgarel experienced a basketball organization stepping in to interfere with his love.
-Before Dave Magirty was hired as the coach of Marist, it was Mike Perry who recruited these talents to play under him.
+Before Dave Magarity was hired as the coach of Marist, it was Mike Perry who recruited these talents to play under him.
 Perry went to Europe to become the coach of the Swedish national team.
 During his time overseas, he started to pool this foreign talent that he would recruit to Poughkeepsie.

 “In the 1984 Olympics, Bobby Knight was the coach of the Olympic team and that was the year there was a boycott with the Russians.
-Knight was trying to prepare for the games and somehow got to know and work with Perry quite a bit,” said Magirty.
+Knight was trying to prepare for the games and somehow got to know and work with Perry quite a bit,” said Magarity.
 Knight picked the brain of Perry who had worked with these European players for the past years.
 In return for his help, Bobby Knight would help Mike Perry get the head coaching position at Marist.

 With Perry having this stronghold of influence on international talent, he promised to bring these players to Marist.
 What he didn’t promise to bring was the NCAA knocking on Marist’s doorstep.
 With many questions about the international recruitment, Perry never ended up coaching.
 The NCAA penalized Marist for violations related to recruiting international athletes.
 This resulted in suspensions being handed out to Rik Smits (nine games), Rudy Bourgarel, and Miroslav Pecarski (five games).
-Magirty inherited the talent, but also inherited the NCAA probation that would seem to end any chance of them making another tournament run.
+Magarity inherited the talent, but also inherited the NCAA probation that would seem to end any chance of them making another tournament run.

-What seemed like a nightmare season when Magirty was starting walk-ons during these suspensions, fueled Marist to make an impossible tournament run.
+What seemed like a nightmare season when Magarity was starting walk-ons during these suspensions, fueled Marist to make an impossible tournament run.
 After a rough start, Marist ripped off 14 straight wins being led by the return of Smits and Bourgarel.
 Their run would take them to the first round of the NCAA tournament where their push would be halted.

 Looking back at the 1987 season Rik Smits says they weren’t even given a chance: “Everybody had three or four fouls by the first half, we were robbed.
 We played Pitt and we could definitely hang with them.”
-The sanctions and discrimination towards Marist all season long is something coach Magirty won’t sugar coat: “To this day I despise the NCAA.”
+The sanctions and discrimination towards Marist all season long is something coach Magarity won’t sugar coat: “To this day I despise the NCAA.”